george-hawkins/boto-experiments/docs/create-security-group.md

 It'll create this security group using your default VPC - if you `describe-security-groups` (see below), you'll see it as an attribute of the group.

 That's it.
 The rest of this page just goes into more details about creating default VPCs and security groups.
+And it describes how you can attach a rule to allow incoming traffic.

 Create default VPC
 ------------------